 What Are The Benefits Of Horsetail For Hair?

 The horsetail plant extract also contains silica that may promote hair growth.
 Silica may also prevent hair breakage (4), (5).
 Some believe the selenium in horsetail may help with hair growth (as it processes iodine that regulates hair growth).

 Horsetail has antioxidant properties (6).
 These properties may protect hair from oxidative damagei XAlso known as oxidative stress is a symptom of imbalance between formation of reactive oxygen and the cell capacity to inhibit it. and prolong its health.
 However, more research is warranted in this regard.

-Using horsetail for hair growth is simple.
+Using horsetail for hair care and hair growth is simple.
 We discuss a few methods of use in the following section.

 How To Use Horsetail For Hair Growth?

 A shampoo allows the horsetail extract to be applied directly to your hair.
 This maximizes its potential and ensures the nutrients reach the hair follicles.
 You can make your own horsetail shampoo at home.
 You would need half a cup of boiling water and three tablespoons of horsetail grass.

 - Add the horsetail grass to the boiling water.